fdojurado/SDWSN-controller/README.md

 * Multiple controller types including a container controller for the Cooja network simulator (Only docker is supported) and a controller for FIT IoT LAB platforms.
 * A Reinforcement learning module to manage the environment, reward processing, and etc.
 * A mongo database that stored network information.
-* TSCH module: functionalities for building TSCH schedules.
+* TSCH module for designing and building schedules.
 * Routing module to manage routing paths of the SDWSN.
 * Serial interface that handles the communication with the sink node of the SDWSN.
 * Packet processing module that contains a packet dissector to pack and unpack packets from the SDWSN.
-* A Network reconfiguration module that handles the configuration functions of the network.
+* A network reconfiguration module that handles the configuration functions of the network.

 Find out more: